woojoo666/arcana-notes/notes11.md

-notice how, after the initial insertion, each insertion will cause another insertion
+notice how, after the initial insertion, each insertion will cause another insertion in a sense, the insertions are recursive, like a loop

 however, this either requires scope to be available or, more simply, for the parent to insert itself into the child